 Hungary Visas, Work Permits and Migration

-With an attractive balance of labor costs and work quality, advantageous business incentives, a competitive tax system, and investment-friendly economic policies, Hungary is a notable business expansion option that is ripe with opportunity for foreign companies and entrepreneurs.
+With an attractive balance of labour costs and work quality, advantageous business incentives, a competitive tax system, and investment-friendly economic policies, Hungary is a notable global business expansion option that is ripe with opportunities for foreign companies and entrepreneurs.

 Hungarian visa and permit regulations vary according to the zones foreign nationals reside in – The European Union, the European Economic Area, and outside zones are all affected by these regulations.

 What Types of Work Visas, and Permits for Hungary are there?

 For a foreign national to enter Hungary in order to work, there are a few work permits and visas one can apply for:

 - Individual work permit – For foreign nationals who want to work in Hungary for not more than 90 days over a 180-day period.

 - Joint work permit – For foreign nationals who wish to work in Hungary for more than 90 days within a 180-day period.

 - Residence permits – permits residency in Hungary for up to 90 days.